Stresses multiply for many US clergy: ‘We need help too’ | WTOP

 “Many of the students here haven’t seen much of the blessing or sweetness of being a Muslim in the U.S.,” he said.
 “They usually see the curse of it.”

+“If they see oppression happening, they will all start feeling the pain, and start causing a ruckus, and that causes stress for me,” said Zeb, who meditates and works out to cut the tension.
+“I have to make sure there’s a very strong dose of self-care, so I can be resilient.”

-In September 2017, on the first day of Rosh Hoshana — the Jewish new year — a security guard found a hateful anti-Semitic message scrawled outside Temple Sinai — home to the oldest Jewish congregation in Oakland, California.
+In September 2017, on the first day of Rosh Hoshana — the Jewish new year — a security guard found a hateful, obscene anti-Semitic message scrawled on an outdoor wall of Temple Sinai — home to the oldest Jewish congregation in Oakland, California.

-Rabbi Jacqueline Mates-Muchin rushed to the synagogue and devised a plan before worshippers gathered for morning services.
-As they arrived, she encouraged them to write positive messages on sheets of butcher paper, which then covered the graffiti until workers could paint over it.
+Rabbi Jacqueline Mates-Muchin rushed to the synagogue after getting a predawn call and devised a plan before worshippers gathered for morning services.
+As they arrived, she encouraged them to write positive messages on sheets of butcher paper, which were then used to cover the graffiti until a work crew could paint over it.

-Mates-Muchin says her congregation was heartened by an outpouring of support from civic and religious leaders.
-But the incident — and the subsequent deadly attacks on synagogues in Pittsburgh and Poway, California — took a toll.
+Looking back now, Mates-Muchin says the incident had some upsides: Her congregation was heartened by an outpouring of support from civic and religious leaders.
+Among those expressing solidarity was a women’s mosque in neighboring Berkeley.

+However, the graffiti incident — and the subsequent deadly attacks on synagogues in Pittsburgh and in Poway, California — took a toll.

-Since the Pittsburgh massacre, she said, “I don’t begin a service without having a rough plan of where I’d direct people if someone came in with a gun.”
+Since the Pittsburgh massacre, Mates-Muchin said.
+“I don’t begin a service without having a rough plan of where I’d direct people if someone came in with a gun.”

 During that span, her synagogue has beefed up security measures — more lighting, security cameras and guards.
-For the most recent High Holy Days, synagogue leaders deployed armed off-duty police officers.
+For the most recent high holy days, synagogue leaders requested the deployment of armed off-duty police officers.

-Rabbi Amy Bardack, director of Jewish Life and Learning at the Jewish Federation of Pittsburgh, helped coordinate support for local rabbis after the Tree of Life massacre.
+The Central Conference of American Rabbis — the main rabbinical organization for Reform Judaism in North America — seeks various ways to provide personal and professional support to its members.
+There’s a rapid-response line to field calls from troubled rabbis, and a social worker who offers free short-term counseling.

+The flare-up of anti-Semitism compounds the day-to-day challenges, says Rabbi Betsy Torop, director of rabbinic engagement for the organization.

 Associated Press religion editor Gary Fields contributed.